 Cleaning dryer vents is something all homeowners should be concerned about.
 Why?
 The safety of you and your family can depend on it.
 You can prevent fires, save money by cleaning your dryer vents.
 Getting your dryer vent cleaned by professional technicians will not only provide you with a service you need but will help you to have peace of mind.
+Read why so many satisfied customers choose Complete Detail for their dryer vent cleaning needs.

 Why Do I Need My Dryer Vent Cleaned?

 Lint has a way of building up in more places than we may realize.
 It can be found in the lint trap housing, the interior dryer duct, the dryer vent and even the dryer itself.
 All of this presents itself as a hazard to you and your family and therefore is a serious issue all homeowners should be aware of.
 How can being proactive help you and your family?
-Here are a few ways to benefit from a dryer vent cleaning:
+Here are a few benefits from a dryer vent cleaning:

 Each year, dryers are responsible for more than 15,000 structure fires around the country, and 80 percent of those fires start with clogged dryer vents.
 This is one of the major reasons many homeowners decide to get their dryer vents cleaned regularly.

-Saves Money and Energy
+Save Money and Energy

 Another factor in having a professional clean your dryer vents is that it actually saves you money in the end.
 Running your dryer with a dirty lint screen can use up to 30 percent more energy.
 If your dryer vent is clogged or blocked, it will have to run longer to fully dry your laundry, which uses more energy and could cause your electric bills to increase.